Dano-Swedish War (1808–1809): Background

 During the War of the First Coalition Denmark-Norway and Sweden had remained neutral.
-The two Nordic countries also intended to follow this policy during the War of the Second Coalition and had in 1800, together with Prussia and Russia, formed the Second League of Armed Neutrality in order to protect their neutral shipping against the British policy of unlimited search of neutral shipping for French contraband.
+The two Nordic countries also intended to follow this policy during the War of the Second Coalition and had in 1800, together with Prussia and Russia, formed the Second League of Armed Neutrality in order to protect their merchant fleets from the British policy of unlimited searches of neutral shipping for French contraband.
 The League would however, be dissolved following the Battle of Copenhagen and the death of Tsar Paul I of Russia in 1801.
-After the collapse of the alliance, and Denmark-Norway's brief war against the United Kingdom, Sweden and Denmark still continued their neutrality policy.
+After the collapse of the alliance, and Denmark-Norway's brief war with Britain, Sweden and Denmark still continued their policy of neutrality.

 In 1805 Sweden joined the war against France, but following the rapid French advance through northwest Germany and the defeat at Lübeck, Swedish forces had to withdraw to Swedish Pomerania.
 Attempts at peace negotiations between France and Sweden was initiated, and Emperor Napoleon I of France offered Sweden in the autumn of 1806, Norway in exchange for Swedish Pomerania.
 But the negotiations failed, and in early 1807 French forces invaded and eventually occupied Swedish Pomerania.

 Following the Treaties of Tilsit in 1807 the main focus of France and Britain was directed towards Denmark.
 Napoleon wanted to include the neutral Denmark-Norway in the Continental System while the United Kingdom feared that the Danish fleet should fall into the hands of the French.
-Britain's attack and subsequent bombardment of Copenhagen led to the capture and destruction of large parts of the Danish fleet and the Danish choice to conclude an alliance with Napoleon.
+British forces bombarded and occupied Copenhagen, capturing most of the Danish navy.
+Denmark-Norway subsequently allied with France, but without a navy the Danish could do little.

 The alliance between Denmark-Norway and France was signed at Fontainebleau on 31 October 1807.
 The agreement indicated vague promises from the French that they would help Denmark-Norway regaining its fleet, while Denmark had to commit themselves to participate in an eventual war against Sweden together with France and Russia.
 Crown Prince Frederik of Denmark-Norway was reluctant to participate in war against Sweden, but he decided to declare war against Sweden with the aim of conquering the territory which Denmark-Norway had lost after the Treaty of Brömsebro and Treaty of Roskilde.

 Since Sweden's attention was on Finland following the Russian invasion in February 1808, he saw it as easier to take back the territories.
 On 14 March 1808 the Danish Minister in Stockholm presented the declaration of war to the Swedish government, and the Swedish king, Gustav IV Adolf replied with planning an invasion of Sjælland, in order to force Denmark to conclude separate peace.
 This plan was however, temporarily sidelined and the Swedish troops in Götaland were instead placed in a defensive position, following rumors that Napoleon had sent reinforcements to Denmark.
 King Gustav IV instead approved the plan drawn up by Gustaf Mauritz Armfelt, on an invasion of Norway to compensate for a possible loss of Finland.